xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 If you can't do an A/B test then the second to best alternative are quasi experiments [[1]](#ref-1).

 In a quasi experiment your treatment and control group are not divided by a completely random process but by a natural process (i.e time, location, etc) therefore there is a much larger chance for imbalance due to skewness and heterogeneous differences.
-The results of a quasi-experiment won’t be as precise as an A/B, but if carefully conducted could be considered close enough to compute estimates.
+The results of a quasi-experiment won’t be as precise as an A/B, but if carefully conducted could be considered close enough to compute estimates, but as exemplified above some times even a different control group cannot be afforded and these are scenarios when Interrupted Times Series comes in very handy.

 ## Interrupted Time Series (ITS)

-Interrupted time series (ITS) is a method of statistical analysis involving tracking a long-term period before and after a point of intervention to assess the intervention's effects.
+Interrupted time series (ITS) is a method of statistical analysis involving tracking a period before and after a intervention at a known point in time to assess the intervention's effects _within a single group/population_.
 The time series refers to the data over the period, while the interruption is the intervention, which is a controlled external influence or set of influences.
 Effects of the intervention are evaluated by changes in the level and slope of the time series and statistical significance of the intervention parameters[[2]](#ref-2).
 The more observations you have on both sides of the intervention the more robust your model will be (typically).
+Because the evaluation is based on observing a single population over time, the ITS design is free from problems due to between-group difference but are suceptible to time-varying cofounders like other intervetions occurring around the time of the intervetion that may also affect the outcome[[3]](#ref-3).

 <p align="center">
     <picture>